Energy Market

 27 March 2026

-IRGC formally closes the Strait of Hormuz to US, Israeli and allied shipping.
-The closure hits around 20% of global LNG and 25% of seaborne oil.
+The IRGC formally closed the Strait of Hormuz to US, Israeli and allied shipping.
+The closure removed roughly 20% of global LNG and 25% of seaborne oil from circulation.

 Late March - April 2026

-Ceasefire talks begin.
-Markets stabilise briefly on hope of a deal.
-UK petrol rises 14p a litre, diesel 29p a litre.
+Ceasefire talks began and markets stabilised briefly on hope of a deal.
+UK petrol prices rose 14p a litre and diesel 29p a litre during the same period.

 Week ending 24 April 2026

-TTF for LNG delivery settles at $14.80/MMBtu, still 35% above pre-closure.
-Ceasefire optimism fades.
+TTF for LNG delivery settled at $14.80/MMBtu, still 35% above pre-closure.
+Ofgem's July cap window has captured the Iran-driven price spike, locking in the rise.

-The US Energy Information Administration estimates the closure removed over 10 billion cubic feet of LNG per day from circulation.
-That equates to roughly 20% of world LNG trade.
+UK LNG imports from Qatar formed part of the 12-14% of Europe's gas Qatar supplied before the closure.
+The US Energy Information Administration estimates the closure displaced over 10 billion cubic feet of LNG daily.
+That represents around 20% of world LNG trade.

 ℹ Why LNG matters more than pipeline gas

-The UK depends on LNG to balance supply far more than Germany or Central Europe, which retain extensive pipeline infrastructure.
-When LNG flows contract, the UK has limited alternatives to fall back on.
-The Dutch TTF hub sets European gas pricing and reacts sharply to any LNG shock.
+The UK depends heavily on LNG to balance supply, whereas Germany and Central Europe retain extensive pipeline infrastructure.
+Any LNG disruption to UK energy supply leaves few alternatives.
+The Dutch TTF gas benchmark sets European pricing and reacts sharply to any shock.

 What it has done to UK households

-Inflation.
-UK CPI rose to 3.3% in April 2026, driven heavily by petrol, which moves with oil almost in real time.
-Supplier hedging arrangements then pass the remaining wholesale costs through with a lag.
+UK CPI April 2026 hit 3.3%, driven by UK petrol prices that tracked oil almost in real time.
+Energy companies' hedging passed the remaining wholesale costs through with a lag.

 The transmission mechanism